 Enabling our city to thrive over the coming generations and expanding access to opportunity requires innovative ideas and initiatives.
 By harnessing the robust growth and economic dynamism of Boston today, we can make our city a place of unparalleled economic and social opportunities for people of all races, genders, and incomes.

-Shaped by the input of over 15,000 residents and unveiled by Mayor Walsh in 2017, Imagine Boston 2030 is the first citywide plan in over 50 years.
+Shaped by the input of over 15,000 residents and released in 2017, Imagine Boston 2030 is the first citywide plan in over 50 years.
 Imagine Boston 2030 prioritizes inclusionary growth and puts forth a comprehensive vision to enhance neighborhoods, encourage a mixed-use core, support employment and housing growth, create a waterfront that sustains future generations, and concentrate investments to reduce disparities and expand opportunities.

 Boston is uniquely positioned to guide inclusive growth and shape a thriving city for the next generation.
 Imagine Boston 2030 draws from this history of leadership and ingenuity to invite Bostonians to shape our future.
 Our mutual vision has created this document—a road map—to continue to build Boston as an equitable and inclusive for coming generations.